mobileticket/vals-schemata/docs/vals-data-spec.md

 ## General information

-Validation Service aboard is the device that reads and interprets the ticket “blipped” by the traveller when embarking.
+Validation Service aboard is the device that reads and interprets the ticket "blipped" by the traveller when embarking.
 Included in the Validation Service concept is also a software programme to view the validated ticket on a drivers display.

 ![Vals overview](img/validationService.png?raw=true  "Vals overview") Validation Service checks that the scanned ticket is authentic and not copied.
 This is for example done by checking the cryptographical signatures.
 Validation Service also check the ticket validity regarding time and place.